When hiring a new employee in today’s marketplace, the first thing you do is write a list of qualities that you want to see in prospective candidates.

 Personality tests can measure candidates’ inclinations as scale-based or profile-based.

-Take, for example, the Myers-Briggs Type Indicator (MBTI) test, which has four areas and eight categories:
+Take, for example, the 4-letter type test, which has four areas and eight categories:

 You’re either an introvert or an extrovert with a profile-based test, but a scale-based test indicates you’re this much introverted or that much extroverted.
 It’s like a test that tells you if you’re skinny or overweight, rich or poor, tall or short, even though most of the population is somewhere in the middle.

 With the OCEAN test, you will get the scale-based result that can provide you with more information necessary for the workplace.

 OCEAN stands for Openness, Conscientiousness, Extroversion, Agreeableness, Neuroticism.

 Each category determines a specific trait about the individual:

 - Openness.
 This is related to the candidate’s affection toward novelty.
 Those with high scores will more likely be adventurous and creative, while those with low scores prefer routines and are more conservative.
 The traits in this category determine the person’s imagination, feelings, actions, ideas, and values.

 - Conscientiousness.
 This is related to how well a person can control and direct their impulses.
 Those with high scores can be marked as motivated and disciplined, while those with low scores are often described as casual, laid-back, and relaxed.
 The traits in this category determine the person’s order, self-discipline, and competence.

 - Extroversion.
 This is related to how friendly, cheerful, and communicative the candidate is.
 High scores usually indicate that the person is sociable, while low scores indicate a more introverted person, more likely to follow instructions and authority.
 The traits in this category determine the person’s warmth, friendliness, assertiveness, and positive emotions.